b0os/Toffee--store/README.md

 2. **Backend Layer**: Implements the business logic of the application, handling user requests and interactions.
 3. **Frontend Layer**: Provides an intuitive user interface for customers to browse products, place orders, and manage accounts.

+## Security Measures

+- **Password Encryption**: Passwords are encrypted using the SHA-256 algorithm before being stored in the database, ensuring that sensitive user information remains secure.
+- **Email Verification**: During registration, users receive a one-time password (OTP) via email for email verification, adding an extra layer of security to the registration process.

-## Included Library
+## Included Libraries

+The project includes the following libraries:

+1. **JavaBeans Activation Framework (JAF)**: The `activation.jar` library, located in the `lib` folder.
+This library is essential for handling MIME data types and file types based on MIME in a platform-independent manner.
+Ensure that you include this library in your project setup.

-The project includes the `javax.mail-1.6.2.jar` library, located in the `lib` folder.
-This library is essential for sending OTPs via email during the registration process.
-It enables secure registration by ensuring that users verify their email addresses before completing the registration process.
+2. **JavaMail API**: The `javax.mail-1.6.2.jar` library, also located in the `lib` folder.
+This library is crucial for sending OTPs via email during the registration process.
+Ensure that you include this library in your project setup for proper functionality.

-To ensure proper functionality, make sure to install or include this library in your project setup.
-If you're using an integrated development environment (IDE) like Eclipse or IntelliJ IDEA, you can add the library to your project dependencies.
-Alternatively, you can manually include the JAR file in your project's build path.
+Make sure to include both libraries in your project to enable the necessary functionalities.

 ## Classes Overview